13 Communication Tips to Help You Survive Thanksgiving

 10. Avoid touchy subjects.
 There’s a lot of angst out there with politics, money and everyday life.
 You don’t know everything that goes on in other homes, marriages or relationships.
 Focus on positive topics and stay away from turning your feast into a “pity party.”

 11. Cite three good qualities of someone who is with you that you dislike.
-Think of these qualities before you join the crowd so you can get rid of “old baggage.”
-Plan to relax and have a good day!
+Think of these traits before you join the crowd so you can get rid of “old baggage.”
+Plan to relax and have a pleasant day!

 13. Communicate your gratitude.
 Regardless of how happy or unhappy you were during your visit, tell your host that you appreciate their efforts and invitation.

-If you’re hoping for a stress-free Thanksgiving, just think about the hardships the Pilgrims had to endure.
+If you’re hoping for a stress-free Thanksgiving, consider the hardships the Pilgrims had to endure.